taldcroft/asciitable/doc/index.rst

 descriptions below sometimes mention "typical" default values.
 This refers to the :class:`~asciitable.Basic` reader and other similar Reader classes.

+Some Reader classes, e.g. :class:`~asciitable.Latex` or :class:`~asciitable.AASTex`
+accept aditional keywords, that can customize the output further.
+See the documentation of these classes for details.

 **output** : output specifier
   There are two ways to specify the output for the write operation: